 There are 12 preset programs.
-To enter one of these programs, the user may press any of the preset program buttons.
+Use the UP/DOWN buttons to select the desired program profile, then press the ENTER button to confirm.
 Use the UP/DOWN buttons to adjust the resistance level.
-Press MODE to confirm.
-Enter values for TIME, DISTANCE, CALORIES, PULSE, and then press START to begin your workout.
+Press ENTER to confirm.
+Enter values for TIME, DISTANCE, CALORIES, PULSE, and then press START/STOP to begin your workout.